mlcommons/inference_results_v2.1/closed/Intel/code/README.md

 wget https://zenodo.org/record/4792496/files/pytorch_model.bin?download=1 -O pytorch_model.bin
 ```

-### Environment Setup
+### Set Up Environment
-This session guide users how to setup the docker instance and preprocess data
+Follow these steps to set up the docker instance and preprocess the data.

+#### Start a Container
-#### start a container
+Use ``docker run`` to start a container with the optimized Docker image we pulled earlier.
-Please replace </path/of/bert/above> with the 3dunet folder path from Prerequisites session.
+Replace /path/of/bert with the bert folder path created earlier:

 ```
-docker run --name bert_2-1 --privileged -itd --net=host --ipc=host -v </path/of/bert/above>:/data/mlperf_data/bert intel/intel-optimized-pytorch:mlperf-inference-2.1-bert
+docker run --name bert_2-1 --privileged -itd --net=host --ipc=host \
+  -v /path/of/bert:/data/mlperf_data/bert intel/intel-optimized-pytorch:mlperf-inference-2.1-bert
 ```

-#### into docker container
+#### Login to Docker Instance
-Login into a bashrc shell in the docoker instance.
+Login into a bashrc shell in the Docker instance.
 ```
 docker exec -it bert_2-1 bash
 ```

-#### convert dataset and model
+#### Convert Dataset and Model

 ```
 cd bert-99/pytorch-cpu